U2 'Dragonlady' pilots spy on ISIS from the edge of space

 "With the U2 we're able to get out there, find those guys and track them," said another pilot, Maj.
 Matt.
 "Then we get that information back to the fighters and bombers, so that way when they go out there they've got the best intel, the best information about where they are and can do what needs to be done."

 The U2 "Dragonlady" is a Cold War-era plane.
 It's been flying since the 1950s.
 But the planes have been modernized with new sensors and cameras, making them an important asset in the intelligence war against ISIS.

-But they are by far not the only ones.
+But they are by no means the only ones.
 Drones also play a major role.
-From the massive Global Hawk that can stay in the air well over 24 hours to the smaller predator and reaper unmanned aerial vehicles, all these platforms contribute to what is a gigantic airborne surveillance aimed at degrading and ultimately destroying ISIS.
+From the massive Global Hawk that can stay in the air for well over 24 hours to the smaller predator and reaper unmanned aerial vehicles, all these platforms contribute to what is a gigantic airborne surveillance aimed at degrading and ultimately destroying ISIS.

 "I am seeing continuous progress," said Col. Paul Birch, the head of the 380th Expeditionary Operations Group.
 "There's progress each day.
 From reports about what's happening to ISIS on the ground I know that we are having an absolutely critical impact."